 The assessment is conducted using a combination of realistic workplace tasks, projects, knowledge tests, response to case studies, observations and feedback from supervisors (third-party reports).
 The following provides a brief explanation of the assessment methods that are to be applied:

 Demonstration.
-The student is required to demonstrate a range of skills whilst being observed by, or interacting with, the assessor.
+The student is required to demonstrate a range of skills whilst being observed by or interacting with, the assessor.
 These activities will be clearly explained and always relate to duties relevant to the workplace (Child Care Centre).
-These activities allow the assessor to observe the student apply their knowledge and skills during practical activity.
+These activities allow the assessor to observe the student applying their knowledge and skills during a practical activity.